MilanSkocic/iapws/pywrapper/README.rst

 The Fortran library does not need to be installed, the python wrapper embeds all needed dependencies.
 On linux, you might have to install `libgfortran` if it is not distributed with your linux distribution.

+All functions that operate on arrays, more precisely on objects with the buffer protocol, return memory views in order to avoid compilation dependencies on 3rd party packages.

 .. readme_inclusion_end